Life Insurance with a Transient Ischemic Attack (TIA)

 - What kind of information will the insurance companies ask me or be interested in?

 - What rate (or price) can I qualify for?

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I’ve suffered from a Transient Ischemic Attack (TIA) or Mini Stroke?

 Yes, individuals who have suffered from a Transient Ischemic Attack (TIA) or a “mini” stroke can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some may even be able to qualify for a Preferred rate.
+In fact, some may even be able to qualify for some of the best no medical exam life insurance companies at a Preferred rate!

 The only problem is…

 That because a TIA or mini stroke could be a symptom of some other more “serious” pre-existing medical condition, most (if not all) life insurance companies are going to want to learn more about your TIA prior to making any kind of definitive decisions about your life insurance application.